fewlines-education/camp2-helpers/README.md

 import { expectMessage } from "camp2-helpers";
 ```

-This function modifies the jest [expect](https://jestjs.io/docs/en/expect) function and wrap it in a custom package in order to give an extra option to add a message when jest tests fails in Typescript.
+This function modifies the jest [expect](https://jestjs.io/docs/en/expect) function and wrap it in a custom package in order to give an extra option to add a message when jest tests fails in TypeScript.
 It is based the package [jest-expect-message](https://www.npmjs.com/package/jest-expect-message) for custom use.

 You need to install `jest` for `expect` to be a global variable.

 #### Reference

-The function `expectMessage(value, message, style = {})` takes three arguments
+The function `expectMessage(value, message, style = {})` takes three arguments:

 - `value`, the value tested against a matcher.
 It is the same argument referenced in the [Jest documentation](https://jestjs.io/docs/en/expect#expectvalue).
 - `message`, a **string** that is printed only if the expect fails.